 When any of these systems are not functioning properly, it can lead to an inability to pitch your tent.
 By understanding how arousal works, you can better understand what may be causing any problems you may be experiencing.

 While it's important to maintain physical health in order to enjoy a healthy sex life, it's also important to remember that mental health plays just as big of a role.
-Stress and other mental health concerns can cause or make erectile dysfunction worse.
+Stress and other mental health concerns can cause or make "getting it up" harder.

 What are the Symptoms of Erectile Dysfunction

 Occasional, or periodic, sexual problems don't necessarily mean you have erectile dysfunction.
 However, if you're experiencing some of the following, then it could be an indication of ED.

 Having erections that are not hard enough for penetration